Westmorland and Furness: Transport

 Roads through the district include the M6 motorway, the A6 and the A66.

+Buses in the Lake District are predominantly run by Stagecoach Cumbria and North Lancashire.

 Media

 In terms of television, the area is covered by BBC North West and ITV Granada which both broadcast from Salford and BBC North East and Cumbria broadcasting from Newcastle and ITV Border that broadcast from Gateshead.

 Radio stations for the area are BBC Radio Cumbria, BBC Radio Lancashire can also be received, Heart North West, Smooth Lake District, Greatest Hits Radio Cumbria & South West Scotland and community based stations: Eden FM Radio, Lake District Radio, and Bay Trust Radio.

 The district's local newspapers are the Cumberland and Westmorland Herald, The Westmorland Gazette and North West Evening Mail.